exekube/exekube/README.md

     ⚠️ If you cloned / forked this repo, you'll need to have a domain name (DNS zone) like `example.com` and have CloudFlare DNS servers set up for it.

-    Then, in your text editor, search and replace `swarm.pw` / `flexeption.pw` with your domain zones.
+    Then, in your text editor, search and replace `swarm.pw` with your domain zone.

     [Guide to Terraform / Terragrunt, HCL, and Exekube directory structure](/) [TODO]